pensjonatus/flash-fiction/blog/samuels-cat.md

 ---
-title: "Samuel's Cat"
+title: Samuel's Cat
 date: '2018-03-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 After Samuel died, we met in my apartment to figure out who would take care of